There appears to be a group of travellers that are costing companies hundreds of thousands of pounds in damage to buildings.

 A few weeks ago our traveller eviction team evicted over 30 caravans from a car park of a commercial premises in London.
 The travellers had also looted the site.

-As a result of this Enforcement Bailiffs Ltd has designed a rapid solution in conjunction with its strategic security partners.
+As a result of this Quality Bailiffs has designed a rapid solution in conjunction with its strategic security partners.

 For high risk situations a solution can be provided via our Security partners who will deploy an Emergency Deployment Team, EDT, as soon as possible.

 This team will consist of specialist security officers that are supported by dog teams.
 This team will deploy both inside and outside of your property.
 We also arrange for the travellers to be served at the same time.
 This service should help protect your assets until the bailiffs get them evicted approximately 24 hours later.

 Quality Bailiffs has over twenty five years of experience in completing land recovery from travellers.